 Think about your friends—the people you spend a lot of time with, see movies with, those people you'd text to grab a drink or dinner after a long week.
 Now think back to why you first became friends and ask yourself: was it because you like them?
 Or because you are like them?
-A recent study, led by Carolyn Parkinson, an assistant professor in UCLA’s Department of Psychology, suggests that the answer may involve a complex network of brain regions that gets to the root of how friendship exists in our brains.
+A recent study, led by Carolyn Parkinson, a psychologist at the University of California, Los Angeles, suggests that the answer may involve a complex network of brain regions that gets to the root of how friendship exists in our brains.

 When I spoke with her, Parkinson told me that a key focus of her research is learning how social networks might shape or be shaped by how our brains process information.
 Her previous work explored how the brain encodes one’s social standing, or where one sits in relation to another within a social hierarchy.
 She now wanted to understand how friendship itself was fleshed out in the brain.

 Parkinson and her co-authors, Adam Kleinbaum and Thalia Wheatley of Dartmouth College, used a measure called social distance to define the friendship networks of 279 graduate students.
 Four months into their academic semester, Parkinson asked the students to consider an online list of their classmates and click on their friends.
 This Facebookian measure can be used to count how closely tied two individuals are based on their degree of social connection.
 Social distance, similar to six degrees of separation (or, alternatively, of Kevin Bacon), expresses how closely tied two individuals are within a larger social group.

 Consider three people: Bill, Grace and Thomas.
 Bill and Grace are friends.
 Grace and Thomas are also friends.
 But Bill and Thomas have never met.
 In this scenario, Bill & Grace and Grace & Thomas are friends with one degree of separation while Bill & Thomas are two degrees of separation from each other (linked by their mutual friend Grace).